primalskill/media-query-matcher/README.md

-Use the MatchMedia API to detect is a specific media query applies on the page.
+Use the native matchMedia API to detect if a specific media query applies on the page.

 ## Browser Support